 - Avoid contact with toxins and chemicals since they can be hazardous to the fetus.

 - Avoid X-rays and other harmful diagnostic procedures during pregnancy.
-You may also avoid dental procedures since dental X-rays and certain medications may also negatively affect the baby.

 - Practice good hand hygiene to reduce the risk of viral and bacterial infections.